Machine Learning Mutation-Acyclicity of Quivers: Data Generation

 \section{Data Generation}

 To study the properties of quivers, we must generate datasets that can be easily fed into statistical learning algorithms.
 In particular, recall that the operation of quiver mutation can be performed iteratively; thus, a starting point would be to generate datasets from exhaustively applying the mutation to a starting set of quivers.
-Methods of statistical learning are predominately written in the language of linear algebra, hence we must first express our quivers in this language.
+Methods of statistical learning are predominantly written in the language of linear algebra; hence, we must first express our quivers in this language.
 To this end, we represent every quiver in our dataset in terms of its exchange matrix $b_{ij}$, which for a rank $n$ quiver has size $n\times n$.
 For computational convenience, we then flatten the components of our exchange matrix to a $1 \times n^2$ dimensional vector.
 In this paper, we restrict ourselves to rank $4$ quivers, which correspondingly means that our dataset will be comprised of $1 \times 16 $ dimensional vectors.
-For example, the quiver in Figure \ref{A41} has adjacency matrix